thedatauser/Project-1-Blog-Post/README.md

 I was motivated by my interest in investing in the Airbnb business, so i wanted to extract insights that airbnb investors could leverage to make strategic decisions and maximise returns:

-1. What kinds of properties command the highest rate in the market?
+1. What type of listings command the highest rate in the market?
 2. Do listing rates differ by location?
 3. What variables correlate well with rates?
-Can i predict the rate of a listings?
+Can i predict the rate of a new listing?
 4. What is the demand for airbnb occupancy at various times of the year?